JAKTOOL/cmmc/README.md

 ### Icon Meanings

-- 🟢 All requirements or security requirements have been implemented (or are not applicable).
+- 🟢 A family, requirement, or security requirement is implemented.
-- 🔴 Any security requirement within a family or requirement has not been implemented.
+- 🔴 A family, requirement, or security requirement is not implemented.
 - ⚫ A family, requirement, or security requirement is not applicable.
 - ⚪ A family, requirement, or security requirement has not been started (default).
+- 🟤 A family or requirement is partially implemented (some security requirements are implemented and not implemented)
-- 🟡 Work still remains to be completed for a family or requirement.
+- 🟡 A family or requirement has remaining work.

 ## Privacy